espocrm/documentation/docs/extensions/voip-integration/asterisk-integration-setup.md

 * **Phone numbers formats:** +442031112233, 00442031112233, 02031112233.

-## VoIP configuration for Docker containers
+## Setting up cron for Docker container

 To display pop-up windows for calls and correct working of the Asterisk VoIP extension in the Docker instance, you need to insert an additional line into the crontab.
 More [here](docker-container.md#docker-asterisk-line-for-crontab).